 Non spendable fund balance includes items that cannot be spent.
-This amount of \$70,179 includes prepaid rents and insurance expenses and other prepaids.
+This amount of \$153,512 includes prepaid rents and insurance expenses as well as cash set aside in 2018 for 2019 payments of employee and dependent health reimbursement account medical expenses.

-Restricted fund balance of \$2,264,997 represents resources that are available to spend subject to externally enforceable legal restrictions on how they may be used. \$1,000,221 is restricted for Title XIX Medicaid or Aging Network Programs, \$127,598 is restricted for Medicaid Transformation Demonstration/MAC/TSOA, and \$1,137,178 is for Working Capital (Cash) Advance from DSHS (in 2016, this was booked in the fund statements as a non-spendable fund balance).
-In addition, LMTAAA considers restricted or unrestricted amounts have been spent when an expenditure is incurred for purposes for which both restricted and unrestricted fund balance is available.
+Restricted fund balance of \$2,959,564 represents resources that are available to spend subject to externally enforceable legal restrictions on how they may be used. \$1,659,932 is restricted for Title XIX Medicaid or Aging Network Programs, \$61,012 is restricted for Medicaid Transformation Demonstration/MAC/TSOA, and \$1,238,620 is for Working Capital (Cash) Advance from DSHS.
+LMTAAA considers restricted or unrestricted amounts have been spent when an expenditure is incurred for purposes for which both restricted and unrestricted fund balance is available.

 Committed fund balance is resources constrained by limitations that the government imposes upon itself at the highest level of decision making through formal action of the LMTAAA COG via resolution, contract signing, and/or policy approval.
 Once adopted, signed, or approved, the limitation imposed by the resolution/contract/policy remains in place until a similar action is taken to remove or revise the limitation.
-At year end, \$182,858 is committed for alternative leave accrual.
+At year end, \$203,880 is committed for compensated absence/alternative leave accrual potential payout.

 Assigned fund balance reflects a government's intended use of resources.
-The LMTAAA COG assigned a total of \$997,000. \$950,000 is assigned as a contingency reserve, \$20,000 is assigned for future website development, and the remaining \$27,000 is assigned to support programs specified in the LMTAAA Area Plan document and budget (\$15,000 for kinship programs, \$3,000 for the Home Care Referral Registry, and \$9,000 for other programs).
+The LMTAAA COG assigned a total of \$1,092,306. \$950,000 is assigned as a contingency reserve, \$20,000 is assigned for future website development, and the remaining \$122,306 is assigned to support programs specified in the LMTAAA Area Plan document and budget.
 Unlike fund commitments, these amounts and purposes only exist temporarily.
 Additional formal action does not normally have to be taken for the removal of an assignment.

-Unassigned fund balance is the residual amount not included in the four categories described above.
+Unassigned fund balance of \$119,535 is the residual amount not included in the four categories described above.